The Need

 For localworks, I opted to use Gill Sans Light for a more modern look, with secondary typefaces like Gill Sans Regular and Gill Sans Semibold for headers and subheads.

 I chose USAID's Medium Blue as the primary color for localworks.
 Though there was a prevalence of USAID Red in much of the agency's collateral, Medium Blue was not as widespread.
-Another potential option could have been USAID Blue, but as a very common navy blue color, it was not the best fit for representing a unique and new initiative like localworks
+Another potential option could have been USAID Blue, but as a very common navy blue color, it was not the best fit for representing a unique and new initiative like localworks.

 Non-logo